 The Living Earth: Healing Dark/Nuclear Light, Flip Doll

-The Living Earth: Healing Darkness vs Nuclear Light, a flip doll, or two-sided doll, asks the question, what if we were to hold onto that healing darkness, to learn from the ways in which the earth was able to heal, during that brief period in time?
-Cities usually covered in smog were suddenly able to see and breath.
-Once clogged highways were free of congestion and noise.
-The broken and burned body of the earth had a very short respite, a chance to take a breath.
+The Living Earth: Healing Darkness vs Nuclear Light, a flip doll, or two-sided doll, asks the question, what would it be like if we allowed the earth to heal?
+Cities usually covered in smog would suddenly able to see and breath.
+Once clogged highways would be free of congestion and noise.
+The broken and burned body of the earth would have a respite, a chance to take a breath.

 The Healing Dark side of the flip doll body, shows whales and elephants, in their migrations, reinforcing the "ley" lines of the earth, invisible lines of energy that hold the earth together.
 On the skirt of the healing dark side the earth is shown as a feminine being, holding us and all living beings in her embrace.